-For the 2022 Awards cycle, this award is open to individuals only.
+For the 2024 Awards cycle, this award is open to composers.

-A cash award of $2,000 and an engraved plaque will be presented to the winner.
+The awardee receives a cash award of $2,000 and an engraved plaque.

 Recipients of this award will be eligible to reapply every six years.